-Strategic planning for the Group involves commenting on and providing final approval of the Group's corporate strategy and related performance objectives as developed by Group management; and monitoring Group management's implementation of and performance with respect to that agreed corporate strategy.
-Financial and risk management includes approving the Group's budgets and other performance indicators and monitoring progress against them; approving and monitoring financial and other reporting, internal and external audit plans; setting the Group's financial and non-financial risk appetite and approving enterprise risk management plans; and monitoring the progress of major capital expenditure, acquisitions and divestitures within the scope of Board approved delegations.
-Corporate governance incorporates overseeing Computershare's corporate governance framework, including approving Computershare's statement of values and code of conduct as well as changes made to key supporting Group policies; and overseeing Computershare's reporting to shareholders and its compliance with its continuous disclosure obligations.
-Overseeing Group management involves the appointment and (if required) removal of the Chief Executive Officer as well as the monitoring of his or her ongoing performance; and the appointment and if required, removal of Group management personnel, including the Chief Financial Officer and Company Secretary.
-Remuneration comprises the approval of Computershare's overall remuneration framework and determining the remuneration of non-executive directors within the limits approved by shareholders.
+involves commenting on and providing final approval of the Group's corporate strategy Strategic and related performance objectives as developed by Group management; and monitoring planning for Group management's implementation of and performance with respect to that agreed the Group corporate strategy. includes approving the Group's budgets and other performance indicators and monitoring progress Financial against them; approving and monitoring financial and other reporting, internal and external audit and risk plans; setting the Group's financial and non-financial risk appetite and approving enterprise risk management plans; and monitoring the progress of major capital expenditure, acquisitions and management divestitures within the scope of Board approved delegations. incorporates overseeing Computershare's corporate governance framework, including approving Corporate Computershare's statement of values and code of conduct as well as changes made to key supporting Group policies; and overseeing Computershare's reporting to shareholders and its governance compliance with its continuous disclosure obligations.
+Overseeing involves the appointment and (if required) removal of the Chief Executive Officer as well as the monitoring of his or her ongoing performance; and the appointment and (if required) removal of Group Group management personnel, including the Chief Financial Officer and Company Secretary. management comprises the approval of Computershare's overall remuneration framework and determining the remuneration of non-executive directors within the limits approved by shareholders.